sulu/sulu-docs/reference/content-types/smart_content.rst

 .. note::

-    "properties" can include structure properties or extension Data:
+    "properties" can include structure properties or extension data:

-    * title - is a property of the template
+    * title - is a property of the structure
-    * excerpt.title - is a property of the excerpt template extension with the name title
+    * excerpt.title - is a property of the excerpt structure extension with the name title

 Return Value
 ------------